The contested space in Santiago: Clash between citizens and government within the civic district

 Introduction

-It is well understood that good city is a place where citizenship, state and private world are represented, coexist in harmony and build successful relationships looking for a common good.
-For Ash Amin, the good city is achieved when the urban order is able to enhance the human experience (Amin 2006).
-In this essay, it will be use the idea of 'good city' as a democratic space, which through conflicts can change the balance between government, citizens and private realm, to produce new space meanings.
+It is well understood that good city is a place where citizenship, state and private world are represented, and coexisting in harmony and build successful relationships looking for general good.
+For Ash Amin, the good city is achieved when the urban order permits to enhance the human experience (Amin 2006).
+In this essay, it will be use the idea of ‘good city’ as a democratic space, which through conflicts can change the balance between government, citizens and private realm, to produce new space meanings.
+From this definition, appears an initial question that can launch other inquiries: How the conflict can improve the city in order to generate democratic spaces designed to receive a claiming citizenship?
+Find the answer is not a central topic for this essay, nevertheless here is explored a path to deepen the idea of democratic space towards produce better cities.

 Initial Thoughts on ‘Total Landscape’